 2) Create a Drainage Channel

-The installer will create a small hole in the wall just underneath the window.
-If you have block walls, a PVC pipe will be installed in this hole and a grated opening will be installed on the outside of the pipe to help prevent clogs.
-A polymer will be injected around the outer edge of the pipe to help keep it sealed and in place.
+The Thrasher installer can make a small hole in the wall just underneath the window.
+If you have block walls, a PVC pipe may be used in this hole, and a grated opening would be installed on the outside of the pipe to prevent clogs.
+A polymer will be injected around the pipe's outer edge to help keep it sealed and in place.

 3) Direct Water Into Your Perimeter Drainage System

-A gray plastic fitting will be placed on your inside basement wall, directing water down into your perimeter drain or drywell.
+A gray plastic fitting can be placed on your inside basement wall, directing water down into your perimeter drain or dry well.
 The top of the drain will be sealed off with a polymer injection.
 Plastic pegs mechanically attach the plastic fitting to your walls.

 4) Seal The Drain

-The edges of the plastic fitting will be sealed to your wall with a polymer injection.
-Once the workplace is carefully cleaned, your installation is complete!
+The plastic fitting edges will be sealed to your wall with a polymer injection.